-Glacier National Park’s preserved and pristine landscape makes for prime bird habitat.
-Its skies are graced with soaring raptors, the lakes and rivers flush with waterfowl and shorebirds, and sweeping meadows and woodlands visited by beautiful songbirds.
-One bird you can expect to see in fall is the golden eagle—one of North America’s largest and fastest birds of prey—as every fall thousands of them migrate through Glacier.
+Glacier National Park’s pristine, well-preserved landscape makes for prime bird habitat—its skies graced with soaring raptors, its lakes and rivers flush with waterfowl and shorebirds, and its sweeping meadows and woodlands visited by beautiful songbirds.
+One bird you might spot here in fall is the golden eagle—one of North America’s largest and fastest birds of prey—as every fall thousands of them migrate through the park.
+Download a Glacier National Park bird checklist before your birding adventure.
+Attention volunteers!
+Don’t miss the park’s 2024 Annual Hawk Watch Training.

 The golden eagle is one of North America’s largest birds of prey.